jbellagio/ETL_Challenge_Team_6/README.md

 Transformation:
-Drop all columns from country_population.csv except for “Country”, “Population”, “GDP” Join the csv files on their respective “Country” columns
+Drop all columns from country_population.csv except for “Country”, “Population”, “GDP”

 Loading:
 -Final database to load into will be Postgres using SQLalchemy ‘create engine’